 - ENGAGE with the 6 IPE competencies during 'beginner' program activities within curriculum

 - EXPERIENCE an authentic interaction of the 6 IPE core competencies during 'middle' program activities, and

 - ENABLE the 6 IPE core competencies during 'end' program leadership activities.

 Framework adapted from the Canadian National Interprofessional Education Competency Framework

-Our work is supported by the Faculty's Interprofessional Education & Practice Development (IPEP) Committee.
-This group is comprised of staff and students representatives from throughout the Faculty, and meets bimonthly to guide and support all interprofessional education curriculum activities withini the Faculty.
+Our work is supported by the Faculty's Collaborative Practice Committee.
+This group is comprised of staff and students representatives from throughout the Faculty, and meets bimonthly to guide and support all interprofessional education curriculum activities within the Faculty.